bigfix/bfarchive/README.md

 ===

 The build requires that you have [CMake](http://cmake.org/) installed.
-Although you can build within the source directory, your life will probably be easier if you build in a separate directory to avoid polluting the source directory.
+Although you can build within the source directory, your life will be easier if you build in a separate directory to avoid polluting the source directory.

     $ mkdir build
     $ cd build